Marianne Martens, PhD

 Martens, M. (2013, April).
 From doctoral student to assistant professor: A view from the field of LIS.
 Distinguished Alumni Panel, at Rutgers, School of Communication and Information, New Brunswick, N.J.

-Grants
+Funded Grants

 - Martens, M. (PI), Caniglia, J. (Co-PI), Rinnert, J.C.
 (Co-PI).
 (2019).
 Addressing Education in North East Nigeria.
 USAID 2019 Grant for Northeast Nigeria, in partnership with American University of Nigeria and Columbia University.
-Funded: Total grant, approx. $13,000,000, of which $3,907,103 was Kent State’s initial sub-award (reduced because of COVID-19).
+Funded: Total grant, approx. $13,000,000, of which $3,907,103 was Kent State’s sub-award.

 - Rinnert, G. C., Martens, M., Campana, K., Caniglia, J. (2019).
 Energetic Alpha, Numero and Script: Continued Research and Development Costs.
 Research and Creative Activity Fund (RACAF), College of Communication and Information, Kent State University.
 Funded: $22,585.85.